scalameta/munit/docs/tests.md

 ## Tag flaky tests

-Use `.flaky` to mark a test case that has a tendendency to non-deterministically fail for known or unknown reasons.
+Use `.flaky` to mark a test case that has a tendency to non-deterministically fail for known or unknown reasons.

 ```scala